muratk3n/thirdwave/en/README.md

 ---

-There is an endless amt of examples where a Dem was screwed bcz of Cuba..
+There are a boat load of examples where a Dem was screwed bcz of Cuba..
 You could claim Clinton lost gov in 1980 partly bcz of Castro.
 Cuba sent refugees to US, Carter dumped them on Arkansas, there was a ruckus, Cubans escaped from camp and armed citizens nearly